Algorithm that decodes the "neural code" of genius

 Genius in communication is not just the ability to speak, but the power to transform reality through words.

-Even closely related fields of specialization (such as physics and macroengineering) involve different combinations of neural patterns.
+Even closely related fields of specialization (such as physics and microengineering) involve different combinations of neural patterns.
 These differences reflect neural network specialization, shaped by evolution to tackle narrow tasks.

 In the context of innate neuroarchitectural features, the listed areas of knowledge (mathematics, chemistry, physics, communication, macroengineering, microengineering) are distinct zones, as each relies on evolutionarily distinct cognitive mechanisms.
 Genius in these areas manifests through the dominance of corresponding patterns, even though in practice, disciplines often overlap.